Verify mutual TLS is enabled

 Validate mTLS from logs

 You can also view either the source or destination ztunnel log to confirm mTLS is enabled, along with peer identities.
-Below is an example of the source ztunnel’s log for a request from the sleep service to the details service:
+Below is an example of the source ztunnel’s log for a request from the curl service to the details service:

-2024-08-21T15:32:05.754291Z info access connection complete src.addr=10.42.0.9:33772 src.workload="sleep-7656cf8794-6lsm4" src.namespace="default"
+2024-08-21T15:32:05.754291Z info access connection complete src.addr=10.42.0.9:33772 src.workload="curl-7656cf8794-6lsm4" src.namespace="default"

-src.identity="spiffe://cluster.local/ns/default/sa/sleep" dst.addr=10.42.0.5:15008 dst.hbone_addr=10.42.0.5:9080 dst.service="details.default.svc.cluster.local"
+src.identity="spiffe://cluster.local/ns/default/sa/curl" dst.addr=10.42.0.5:15008 dst.hbone_addr=10.42.0.5:9080 dst.service="details.default.svc.cluster.local"

 dst.workload="details-v1-857849f66-ft8wx" dst.namespace="default" dst.identity="spiffe://cluster.local/ns/default/sa/bookinfo-details"